briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     1. _(1)_ Except as provided in subsection (c)(2) of this section, whoever violates subsection (a)(1), (2) or (3) of this section is guilty of an unclassified misdemeanor.
 When the offense is an unclassified misdemeanor, the offender shall be sentenced pursuant to Ohio R.C.
-[2929.21][ORC Section 2929.21] to 2929.28, except that the offender shall not be sentenced to a jail term; the offender shall not be sentenced to a community residential sanction pursuant to Ohio R.C.
-[2929.26][ORC Section 2929.26];
+[2929.21][ORC 2929.21] to [2929.28][ORC 2929.28], except that the offender shall not be sentenced to a jail term; the offender shall not be sentenced to a community residential sanction pursuant to Ohio R.C.
+[2929.26][ORC 2929.26];
     notwithstanding division (A)(2)(a) of Ohio R.C.
-[2929.28][ORC Section
+[2929.28][ORC 2929.28], the
-    2929.28], the offender may be fined up to one thousand dollars ($1,000);
-    and, notwithstanding division (A)(3) of Ohio R.C.
-[2929.27][ORC Section
-    2929.27], the offender may be ordered pursuant to division (C) of that section to serve a term of community service of up to five hundred hours.
+    offender may be fined up to one thousand dollars ($1,000); and, notwithstanding division (A)(3) of Ohio R.C.
+[2929.27][ORC 2929.27], the offender may be ordered pursuant to division (C) of that section to serve a term of community service of up to five hundred hours.
 The failure of an offender to complete a term of community service imposed by the court may be punished as indirect criminal contempt under division (A) of Ohio R.C.
-[2705.02][ORC Section 2705.02].
+    [2705.02][ORC 2705.02].

     2. _(2)_

         1. _(A)_ If, within three years of a violation of subsection (a)(1), (2)
         or (3) of this section, the offender previously has pleaded guilty to or been convicted of two or more violations of division (A)(1), (2) or (3) of Ohio R.C.
-[4511.203][ORC Section 4511.203] or a substantially equivalent municipal ordinance, the offender is guilty of a misdemeanor of the first degree.
+[4511.203][ORC 4511.203] or a substantially equivalent municipal ordinance, the offender is guilty of a misdemeanor of the first degree.